-- 3. (1) These Regulations apply to all civil service entities. - (2) These Regulations shall apply from 1 January 2007, except regulation 47, paragraph 3(3)(b) of Schedule 1 and clause 6(b) and (c) of the Annex to Schedule 4, which shall apply from such date as the Cabinet may by Order specify. - (3) The decision of the Head of the Civil Service as to the correct interpretation of these Regulations shall not be subject to appeal.
+- 3. (1) These Regulations apply to all civil service entities. - (2) These Regulations shall apply from 1 January 2007, except regulation 47 and paragraph 3(3)(b) of Schedule 1, which shall apply from such date as the Cabinet may by Order specify. - (3) The decision of the Head of the Civil Service as to the correct interpretation of these Regulations shall not be subject to appeal.